nsbarr/self-therapy/content/posts/ifs.md

 When I attempt to do self-therapy, I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.

 Historically, I've simply found it too hard to do this.
 Other aspiring practitioners report similar challenges.
-IFS seems to suffer from a basic design flaw: its protocols make self-therapy possible, but those same protocols make self-therapy very difficult.
+IFS seems to suffer from a basic design flaw: while its protocols make self-therapy possible, those same protocols make self-therapy very difficult.

 People have attempted to address this.
 Bonnie Weiss published a [companion workbook]((https://amzn.to/45z34IK)) to *Self-Therapy*, containing 32 exercises that scaffold solo sessions.